prettydiff/5082/readme.md

 NPM issue #5082 will break your repository and there is absolutely nothing you can do about except republish.
 This code automates detection and resolution.
 For background read the issue: https://github.com/npm/npm/issues/5082

+Tested in production with package **prettydiff** starting with version v1.16.34.
+Package is written in vanilla JS works cross-OS.

 ## Installation

 Make these changes to your project's *package.json*:

 * Include 5082 as a *devDependency*
-* Add this path to *scripts.publish* NPM script
+* Add this path to *scripts.publish* NPM script, example: `"publish": "node node_modules/5082/5082.js"`
 * Add options (not required) to a new property *config5082*

-Once that is complete run `npm install` within your project to install 5082 as a devDependency
+Once that is complete run `npm install` within your project to install 5082 as a devDependency local to your package.

 ## Options